 In the “Flow Navigator” panel, select “Create Block Design” under the IP integrator section.
 Give an appropriate name (Eg: “mimasa7_mini_design”) to the design and click “OK”.
 Select “Board” in the “Block Design” block.
 The default peripherals available for Mimas A7 Mini Board will be displayed.

 Add System Clock, DDR3 SDRAM and USB UART to the design by double-clicking the corresponding peripherals.
 In the Diagram window, right-click and select “Add IP” from the popup menu.
-Search for “MicroBlaze” and add it to the design by selecting it.
+Search for “MicroBlaze” & “AXI Timer” and add them to the design by double-clicking them.

 Double click “Clocking Wizard” IP and customize “Output Clocks” settings as shown in the following image.